gregor1987/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+**Heat map and plausibilization**(lines 145 through 197 in `cars.py`)
+Having multiple detections, a heat map can be applied (left side of the image below).
+For plausibilzation of the detection I used a combination of

+1. `Thresholding of the heatmap`
+   Only areas of the image, which had more than one detection, were selected valid.
+2. Applying `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap
+3. `History evaluation`
+    It is evaluated if a car had been already detected in the labeled area of the image in a previous frame.
+If true, the detection is considered valid.

+![alt text][image7]
+![alt text][image8]

 ### Here are six frames and their corresponding heatmaps: